Fort Manoel: British rule

 When Malta became a British protectorate in 1800, Fort Manoel was officially taken over by the British military that September.
-The piazza of Fort Manoel was the subject of the earliest known photographs of Malta, which were taken in 1840 by Horace Vernet while he was quarantined at the Lazzaretto but are now believed to be lost.
+The piazza of Fort Manoel was the subject of the earliest known photographs of Malta, which were taken in 1840 by Horace Vernet while he was quarantined at the Lazzaretto, but are now believed to be lost.
 In the late 19th century, the echaugettes on the bastions facing Valletta were dismantled to make way for gun emplacements.
 Later on, significant alterations were made to St. Anthony Bastion, when its gunpowder magazine was demolished to make way for a battery of three QF 12-pounder guns.

 The British military finally decommissioned the fort's guns in 1906, although it remained a military establishment.
+In 1922, some refugees from the Burning of Smyrna were housed at the fort.
 It was included on the Antiquities List of 1925.
 The fort saw use again during World War II, when a battery of 3.7-inch heavy anti-aircraft guns was deployed there.
 The guns were mounted in concrete gun emplacements and deployed in a semicircle in and around the fort.
 The fort suffered considerable damage to its ramparts, barracks and chapel as a result of aerial bombing during the war.

+From 1957 to 1961 three Commanders-in-Chief of the British Mediterranean Fleet (Lambe; Bingley; Holland-Martin) flew their flags from HMS Phoenicia, the Royal Navy name for its base in the fort.

 The fort was eventually decommissioned in 1964.